haganenoneko/haganenoneko.github.io/_posts/2024-11-07-Basic Review of Wave Physics (No Math).md

 <div class="image-container" style="margin: 2rem auto; max-width: 800px; text-align: center;">
   <img src="https://raw.githubusercontent.com/haganenoneko/haganenoneko.github.io/refs/heads/master/_posts/images/HRTF and cone of confusion.png" alt="HRTF and cone of confusion" style="max-width: 100%; height: auto; border-radius: 8px; box-shadow: 0 4px 8px rgba(0,0,0,0.1);" />
   <p style="margin: 0.5rem 0; color: #666; font-style: italic; font-size: 0.9em;">
   <i>The cone wraps around the head along the vertical plane, hence the repeating label “Back” on the graph on the right.
-If you had this HRTF (right), you might think a sound is coming from the front if it has more high frequency power than you’d expect. <a href=https://chris-said.io/assets/2018_cone_of_confusion/cone_and_hrtf.png>Source. </a></i>
+If you had this HRTF (right), you might think a sound is coming from the front if it has more high frequency power than you’d expect. </i>
   </p>
 </div>